 5. Gain New Skills

 Between every gig, you need to gain new skills.
 Looking for ideas?
-If you are still writing, check out this screenwriting guide.
-If you have a script and you are seeking investors, you can grab my movie money system.
+If you are still writing, check out these screenwriting articles.
+If you have a script and you are seeking investors, take time to read every film funding article.
 And if you have a feature and you’re looking for ways to sell your movie, you can grab my sell your movie guide.